kubernetes/kops/docs/getting_started/production.md

 ## Private topology

-By default kops will create clusters using public topology, where all nodes and the Kubernetes API are exposed on public Internet.
+By default kOps will create clusters using public topology, where all nodes and the Kubernetes API are exposed on public Internet.

 Read through the [topology page](../topology.md) to understand the options you have running nodes in internal IP addresses and using a [bastion](../bastion.md) for SSH access.